 In September of 1965, due to activism from Bethlehem Township residents, a municipal police department was formed.
 At that time a retired Pennsylvania State Police Corporal, John E. Uditis, was hired as the department’s first Chief of Police.
 It was the responsibility of Chief Uditis to hire and train one full time officer and five part time officers.
 The Department officially began serving the public on January 1, 1966 providing part time policing for the Township’s 14.7 square mile area and its approximate population of 7,000 residents.

-In 1977 Joseph K. Barner was appointed as Chief of Police and served our community for 25 years until retiring in 1999 after his election to the office of Magisterial District Judge for our area.
+In 1977 Joseph K. Barner was appointed as Chief of Police.
+Chief Barner served the department for 25 years, retiring in 1999 after his election to the office of Magisterial District Judge for Bethlehem Township.

-Special services provided by the Department include a K-9 program, Police Motorcycle Unit, Motor Carrier Safety Unit, D.A.R.E./Community Police Programs, Every 15 Minutes Program, School Resource Officers, a Citizens Police Academy and the Regional Sobriety Checkpoint program.
-The Bethlehem Township Police Department received its official certification of accreditation from the Pennsylvania Law Enforcement Accreditation Commission in 2013.
+Special services provided by the Department include a K-9 program, Police Motorcycle Unit, Motor Carrier Safety Unit, Community Police Programs, School Resource Officers at Freedom High School & Bethlehem Votech, a Citizens Police Academy and the Regional Sobriety Checkpoint program.
+The Bethlehem Township Police Department is an accredited law enforcement agency, receiving its initial certification of accreditation from the Pennsylvania Law Enforcement Accreditation Commission in 2013.